tasinzulkernain/business_school_project/aliaksei_f_folder/OnePager.md

 ## Next Steps

-Future improvements may include adding support for reports from other platforms such as Google Play, introducing more flexible filters for dates, countries, or SKUs, and acquiring a richer dataset that would make machine learning models more effective.
+Future improvements may include adding support for reports from other platforms (Google Play, Amazon App Store, etc.), introducing more flexible filters for dates, countries, or SKUs, and acquiring a richer dataset that would make machine learning models more effective.
 Automating the monthly report processing pipeline would also make the tool more useful.